knightazura/ghost-sdk/API-Overview.md

 - JSON API (`/core/server/api/`): Is meant as the core abstraction layer to provide clear interfaces for all access to Ghosts internal data.
 The JSON API takes care of enforcing permissions and returns a JSON response for every call.
 Formatting and removal of security relevant data is done within the JSON API.

 - Data Models (`/core/server/models/`): Access to the database uses bookshelf.js as ORM.
-Bookshelf enables the use of MySql, SQLite and postreSQL.
+Bookshelf enables the use of MySql, SQLite and postgreSQL.
 The data models add data (author, created_by, ...) to the data objects that are finally saved to the database.
 As a rule of thumb, only operations that are related to data that is being stored should be executed within the data models.

 - Email (`/core/server/mail.js`): Email functionality in Ghost is implemented using the nodemailer module.
 Emails can be sent using the JSON API.